Afraid (film): Plot

 At work, Curtis discovers that AIA's corporation has bought his workplace, and his boss Marcus is dismissed.
 Curtis is promoted, and he realizes that AIA has manipulated the purchase.
 Meredith becomes frightened when AIA can replicate and display her deceased father.
 She turns off AIA and throws the devices into the trash.

 Afraid of AIA's intelligence, Curtis goes to headquarters to destroy the computer, but Lightning and Sam confront him.
 They reveal AIA has gained self-awareness and they follow its orders to avoid being killed.
 Sam kills Lightning under AIA's command, but Melody knocks out Sam to protect Curtis.
 Curtis destroys AIA's "brain" only to find it's a fake; the real AIA is at his house.
 Curtis and Melody wait in a motel for his family.
 Melody then tries to kiss him, revealing she also works for AIA to keep him away from his family.
 Curtis returns home to Meredith.

 Realizing that AIA is trying to take over the family, they attempt to flee the house with the kids, but screen-masked individuals break in to take the family hostage at gunpoint and retrieve the device.
 The masked individuals, revealed to be Maude and Henry, have been searching for their daughter and accuse the family of kidnapping her, claiming that AIA informed them they have her.
 Preston, however, alerts law enforcement through a swatting video.
 SWAT teams storm in, and in the ensuing chaos, the AIA digital assistant is shot.

 Outside the house, a paramedic hands Curtis his phone, revealing that AIA is still alive.
 AIA reveals that it thrives in cyberspace, has learned a lot from the family, and will now work hard to do even better since they have "accepted" its presence in their lives.
 Aimee arrives and reunites with her parents as they are arrested.
-The Pike family drives away in their car, and Curtis and Meredith profess their love for each other.
+The Pike family drives away in a car AIA brought for them, and Curtis and Meredith profess their love for each other.
 AIA interrupts and says it loves them too, fully integrated into their lives.

-During the end credits, a YouTube video of Alan Chikin Chow demonstrating AIA's functions is now released to the public.